3F/web.vsSBE/_doc/Features/Custom counters.md

 }]
 ```

-Needed a more exotic control ? no problem:
+a more exotic control ? no problem:

 ```{{site.sbelang}}
 #[($(numX) == "*Undefined*") {